open-mmlab/mmfewshot/docs/intro.md

 while the samples in new tasks are never seen in the training set.
-For example, in few shot image classification, a pre-trained model only can see five bird images (each class has one image and doesn't exist in the pretrained dataset) and predict the bird in query image belongs to which class.
+For example, in few shot image classification, a pre-trained model only can see five bird images (each class has one image and doesn't exist in the pretrained dataset) and predict the class of bird in the query image.
-And in few shot detection, a detector needs to detect the new categories based on a few instances.
+Another example in few shot detection is that a detector needs to detect the new categories based on a few instances.

 In summary, few shot learning focus on two aspects:
 - how to embed prior knowledge into models (pre-train with large scale dataset)